Recalling Ronaldo’s tough-guy Real Madrid debut & two phenomenal goals

 However, Ronaldo was in no mood to waste any time.
 He knew as well as we did that his cruciate might go again at no notice, so the best solution was to score as many goals as possible before his body betrayed him again.

-In peeling away and letting the ball sail over the heads of two Alaves defenders, Ronaldo showed the difference between him and others: while they were focused on attacking the ball, he was eyeing up his next opportunity to score, treating the ball with an ‘if you build it, he will come’ mentality.
+In peeling away and letting the ball sail over the heads of two Alaves defenders, Ronaldo showed the difference between him and others: while they were focused on attacking the ball, he was eyeing up his next opportunity to score, treating the ball with a ‘build it and they will come’ mentality.

 — LaLiga English (@LaLigaEN) October 6, 2017